surifirstpin/biplus_documentation/docs/New Website.md

 ## Our Vision and Mission

-At FirstPin, we Live and breathe the philosophy that people matter and results count.
+At FirstPin, we live and breathe the philosophy that people matter and results count.

 We create an ability to turn your actions into
 ## "Opportunity In Hand"